Wasim27/wasocial-v2/README.md

 <br>
 <br>
-<strong>IMPORTANT: MUST REFRESH AND RESEED THE DATABASE FOR THE WEBSITE WORK AFTER RUNNING TESTS</strong>
+<strong>IMPORTANT: MUST REFRESH AND RESEED THE DATABASE FOR THE WEBSITE TO WORK AFTER RUNNING TESTS</strong>
 <br>

   ```